Trump's troubles: Signs point to midterm election shifts against the president. But it's not over.

 8. Republicans in Districts with Urban/Rural Divides

-Democrats have pickup chances in 12 districts that combine mid-size cities and large rural components.
+Democrats have pickup chances in 12 districts that combine midsize cities and large rural components.
 In a big wave, the risk for Republicans is that energized Democrats in cities like Des Moines, Iowa; Little Rock, Arkansas; and Spokane, Washington, turn out at sky-high rates while voters in red, rural surrounding areas stay home.
-Reps.
-David Young in Iowa is probably at the greatest risk.
-Democrats probably need: To flip one of 12.
+Rep. David Young in Iowa is probably at the greatest risk.
+Democrats probably need: to flip one of 12.

 9. Republicans with Self-Inflicted Wounds